|

 districts nearby, grows to 1-4m in height.
 Leaves are alternate;

-blades measure 4-8cm long, 2-4cm wide, long oblong to obovate, with
+blades measure 4-8cm long and 2-4cm wide, being long-oval to obovate

-leathery and glossy surfaces, shallow or sparse serrations on
+in shape, with leathery, glossy surfaces, shallow or sparse

-margins, and sharp or round tips.
-Branch tips emerge panicles where
+serrations on the margins, and sharp or rounded tips.
+Branch tips

-long and 5-8mm wide, are obovate, with round tips and occasionally
+About 1cm long and 5-8mm wide, petals are obovate, with round tips

-dentitions.
-Calyx tubes are funnel-shaped, and the sepals are 4-5mm
+and occasionally dentations.
+Calyx tubes are funnel-shaped, and the